TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Added composite casting recipes**

 * Composite materials are made by pouring a liquid on a solid tool part of a different material
-* One example is slimewood, from pouring liquid slime on wood
+* One example is blazing bone, from pouring blazing blood on necrotic bones
+* Composite recipes existed in 1.12 and before, though the name is new

 **New peripherals**